florianakos/terraform-testing/README.md

 # terraform-testing

-Testing AWS cloud Infrastructure-as-Code written in Terraform using Go and Localstack.
+A project that combines terraform and testing via AWS and Localstack using Go's test capabilities.